leleliu008/ppkg/README.md

 ## ppkg formula

-a ppkg formula is a [YAML](https://yaml.org/spec/1.2.2/) format file which is used to config a ppkg package's meta-infomation including one sentence description, package version, installation instructions, etc.
+a ppkg formula is a [YAML](https://yaml.org/spec/1.2.2/) format file which is used to config a ppkg package's meta-information including one sentence description, package version, installation instructions, etc.

 a ppkg formula's filename suffix must be `.yml`